30 Frugal Living Tips: Small Changes That Result in Big Savings

 - DIY cleaning products.
 Skip the fancy cleaning supplies and use household items like white vinegar and baking soda to keep your house spotless.

 - Repair instead of replace.
 In our disposable society, most people say “Oh, it’s only $3 – I’ll get a new one.”
 Repairing items isn’t just a way to save money – it’s a great way to improve your skills.
-Learn skills like mending, darning, welding, simple electrical and mechanical repairs and minor carpentry.
+Learn skills like mending, darning, welding, simple electrical and mechanical repairs and minor carpentry and keep these items on hand for simple repairs.

 - Skip the doggie beauty salon.
 Learn to groom your dog at home.
 For the price of one trip to the groomer, you can purchase quality nail clippers and a good brush.
 Use human shampoo and brush your pet frequently to reduce matting.
 If your dog requires trimming on a regular basis, consider getting professional quality clippers and learning to give her a cut, or at the very least, stretching out the visits with a bit more time in between.